 The more we thought about it, the less comfortable we were with that answer.
 The problem RewardGuard addresses — reward hacking and misalignment in RL systems — isn't just a problem for well-funded labs.
 It's a problem for every student training a gym environment, every startup iterating on a fine-tuned model, every researcher who can't afford enterprise tooling.
 If we kept the detection layer behind a paywall, those people would keep training blind.

-So we made a different call: the detection engine is MIT-licensed and free forever.
+So we made a different call: the detection engine is free forever.
 What we sell is the layer on top of it.

 RewardGuard is two things in one package.
 There's the detection layer — the component that ingests reward signals, computes component ratios, applies statistical baselines, and flags anomalies.
 And there's the action layer — the component that interprets those flags, recommends specific parameter changes, and in premium mode, applies corrections automatically.

-The detection layer is open source.
-Anyone can install it, read the source, modify it, contribute to it, and use it in any project — commercial or otherwise — under the MIT license.
-The action layer, the auto-correction engine, the advanced reporting interface, and the API integrations are what we charge for.
+The detection layer is free.
+Anyone can install it and use it in any project — commercial or otherwise.
+The action layer, the auto-correction engine, the advanced reporting interface, and the integrations are what we charge for.

 You should always be able to see what your agent is doing.
 Detection is a transparency tool — it belongs in the commons.
 Automated correction and production-grade tooling are where we build a business.